Web5design/pricing-widget/readme.markdown

 This module provides only the browser interface code necessary for accepting online payments.

+We use this widget code at [browserling](http://browserling.com/) which you should definitely check out if you need to do some cross-browser testing!

 # example

 The default style [looks like this](https://substack.net/projects/pricing-widget/basic),